crodier/software-blog/_posts/2023-09-22-message-formats.md

 # Conclusion

-You have made it this far on this important journey!
+You have made it far on an important journey!

 Understanding this discussion prevents introducing multiple message formats and technologies in use in your shop -